 Both UserVoice and Docusign are solid examples of well designedpricing experiences.
 You’ll notice that neither are necessarily going to win big, fancy UI and branding awards.
-Yet, they’re both clear, concise, and allow the prospect to drill down into the level of detail needed or wanted.
+Yet, they’re both clear and concise transparent pricing designs that allow the prospect to drill down into the level of detail needed or wanted.

 UserVoice for instance has 40+ different aspects to their product with a lot of them being differentiated between different tiers.
 Notice how your initial look at their pricing page only shows the main differentiators between the pans and then gives you the option to explore more with a great big “view full feature list” button.

 Docusign also follows a very similar strategy with a main pricing grid “above the fold” and then plenty of room for all of the “kitchen sink” features down below.
 Interestingly enough, Docusign was on our Saddest SaaS Pricing Pages list at the beginning of the year for being burdened by the “too many check marks” problem.
 Yet, it looks like they’ve had this page since April, so we’ll assume it’s been doing better than the old one.